spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

     ```yaml
     vcluster:
       extraArgs:
-        - --kube-apiserver-arg=”oidc-issuer-url=URL"
+      - --kube-apiserver-arg=”oidc-issuer-url=<client-url>"
-        - --kube-apiserver-arg="oidc-client-id=ID"
+      - --kube-apiserver-arg="oidc-client-id=<client-id>"
-        - --kube-apiserver-arg="oidc-username-claim=EMAIL"
+      - --kube-apiserver-arg="oidc-username-claim=email"
-        - --kube-apiserver-arg="oidc-groups-claim=GROUPS"
+      - --kube-apiserver-arg="oidc-groups-claim=groups"
     ```

-9. If are configuring Okta OIDC, you must also provide the client secret.
-In the `clientConfig` parameter section of cluster group YAML file, uncomment the `oidc-client-secret` parameter and provide the Okta client secret.
+9. If your identity provider requires a client secret, uncomment the `oidc-client-secret` parameter in the `clientConfig` section of cluster group YAML file, and add the client secret.

     ```yaml
     clientConfig:
-      oidc-client-secret: <CLIENT-SECRET>
+      oidc-client-secret: secret-value
     ```

 10. From the **User Menu**, switch to *App Mode* and click on **Virtual Clusters**.